 Finding the Goldilocks zone of moisture content will go a long way in helping to prevent problems down the line so you can get the most bang for your buck.

-The good news is if you do find yourself stuck with a dry stash, there are several tried and true approaches for how to rehydrate weed that will breathe some life back into that old bud, and we’re going to describe them to you today.
+The good news is if you do find yourself stuck with a dry stash.
+There are several tried and true approaches for how to rehydrate weed that will breathe some life back into that old bud.
+We’re going to describe them to you today.

 So, let’s get started!